 California is known as the Golden State for its golden coastal sunsets over the Pacific Ocean.
 With so much sunshine all year long, it’s no wonder that there are more registered motorcycles in the state of California than any other.
 Here, it’s not just about the commute, but also about pleasure and enjoyment.
 The catch is that with more motorcyclists also comes more motorcycle accidents.
 Consider that in 2016, California had 566 motorcycle fatalities, only second to Florida with 574 according to the Governors Highway Safety Association.
 It’s no coincidence that the two “Sunshine States” also happen to have the most motorcycle accident fatalities.
 People enjoy riding their bikes in warmer temperatures.

-What Are the Motorcycle Helmet Laws in California?
+What Are the Motorcycle Helmet Laws in Orange County?

 California Vehicle Code Section 27803 requires both drivers and passengers to wear a safety helmet when riding on a motorcycle, motor-driven cycle, or motorized bicycle.
 A helmeted driver who rides with a passenger who is not helmeted may be cited.
 Similarly, a helmeted passenger who rides with a driver who is not helmeted may also be cited.
 To “wear a safety helmet” means the helmet is fastened to your head with straps and is of a size that fits your head securely without excessive movement.